asteroid-lang/asteroid/Asteroid User Guide.md

 try
     let b @1 = "z".
 catch Exception(kind,s) do
-    println(s).
+    println(kind+": "+s).
 end.
 ```
-Which will print "'tuple' is not mutable a structure." to the console.
+Which will print "'tuple' is not a mutable structure." to the console.
-`Tuples` also do not have access to the many different methods that are provided for the `list` structure.
+Tuples also do not have access to the many different methods that are provided for the `list` structure.
 While the `list` structure may seem like the more attractive option to a developer due to its mutability and function suite, tuples offer better access times, consume less memory, and may even make debugging easier due to their immutability.

-`Tuples` as well as `lists` are considered objects with member functions, e.g. `[1,2,3] @ reverse()`.
-It is also important to note that `structures` can have member functions giving rise to object-oriented programming.

 ### Custom Data Structures using `structure`